 The Warren House Veterinary Group has several specialists available on site.

-Dermatologist Rachael Sant is based at the Oaks Clinic & takes referred skin cases on a Tuesday.
+Dermatologist Rachael Sant is based at the Lordswood Surgery & takes referred skin cases on a Tuesday.
 She has many years of experience on difficult on going skin cases & can test for allergies or persistent parasites as well as more complicated hormonal problems which can cause hair loss.